 Q: Is the GRE necessary?
 Is it possible to take the LSAT or another standardized test instead of the GRE?
 How are GRE scores weighted?
 Has the minimum score changed since the GRE format change?

 A: The General Test GRE scores (verbal, quantitative, and analytical) are required with your application and must be no more than five years old.
 Subject tests are not required.
 We do not accept the LSAT or any other standardized test in place of the GRE.
 We do not currently require a minimum GRE score.
 Our current policy is to review every application that is complete by the deadline, regardless of GRE scores.
 However, our successful applicants generally average scores in the top 20th percentile of the test.

-Instruct the Educational Testing Service to send an official copy of your GRE scores to the Environmental Studies Program (institution code: 4846, department code: 0502 — Environmental Science).
-If there is doubt whether your official scores will be received by the deadline, include a photocopy of your results with your application materials.
-Plan ahead when scheduling the exam so your official results will be received by the deadline.
+If admitted, instruct the Educational Testing Service to send an official copy of your GRE scores to the Environmental Studies Program (institution code: 4846, department code: 0502 — Environmental Science).
+Plan ahead when scheduling the exam so you will have your scores in time to self-report them in your application by the deadline..
 We strongly recommend you take the exam by mid-October if applying for our doctoral program.
 Your file will not be reviewed without the GRE scores.